renpy/renpy/sphinx/source/udd.rst

        `pygame.draw <http://www.pygame.org/docs/ref/draw.html>`_
        functions, with the first parameter (the surface) omitted.

+       Canvas objects also have a get_surface() method that returns the pygame Surface underlying the canvas.

     .. method:: get_size()

         Returns a (width, height) tuple giving the size of